arunkandregula/react-to-redux-todoapp/README.md

      Every middleware function/module wraps dispatch and enhances it.
   2. We will also make it more readable and intuitive by declaring the middleware functions/modules in the same order in which the action propagates.

+## Problems with Step 11
+1. The signature of the middleware functions are different from the signature of middleware modules provided by redux i.e. 'redux-logger' and 'redux-promise'.

+## Step12 - Branch.
+12-input-dispatch-output-dispatch

+## Step12.
+  1. In a middleware chain, multiple middlewares may play their role.
+Each middleware instead of taking a store as input and return enhanced dispatch.
+     It wants to take previous dispatch as input and return next dispatch as output.
+     For that we need to refactor each middleware function.

 ## Problems with Step 12
 1. The middlewares we wrote like getDispatchThatLogsState, getDispatchThatRecognizePromise and wrapDispatchWithMiddleware function are not reusable across applications.